 Entrepreneurs and innovators are known from working crazy long hours.
 If they are working on a passion project or start up, it is understandable they'd clock 80-plus hours a week.
 But for those of us who are not going to become billionaires, how can we stay calm at work

-There are plenty of clichés about there about “doing what you love,” which is all fine and dandy.
+There are plenty of cliches out there about "doing what you love," which is all fine and dandy.
 But sometimes we just have to slog through long days whether we are enjoying them or not.
 Staying calm at work is vital to being effective and efficient.
-So let’s take a look at ways we normal folk can stay sane during hectic work times.
+So let's take a look at ways we normal folk can stay sane during hectic work times.

 Sure, this seems counterintuitive, right?
 If you can't get up from your desk chair, how are going to squeeze a workout into your day?
 You might need to rethink what it means to take care of your health.
 Here are some ways methods top execs use to focus on their bodies: